anirudhaacharya/my-scorecard/README.md

 ## Overview

-The Performance Analysis Dashboard allows users to:
+The Performance Scorecard Analysis allows users to:
 - **Visualize Data:** See performance scores in an interactive bar chart.
 - **Export Data:** Download performance records as a CSV file.
 - **Manage Records:** Delete individual records.